georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Storing static files inside compute system, involve some work when you decide to scale horizontally, but having all static files stored in a cloud object storage service (as a external "microservice") could ease the deployment process, in same time reducing the complexity and improving performance of the system.
-You can check :ref:`some application architectures <extension/architecture>`.
+You can check :ref:`some application architectures <extension/architecture>` to guide you to the proper solution for your use case.

 For example:
     * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching server disk could be achieved with little effort :ref:`explained here <cms>`.
     * all files that are served raw could easily be served directly form there or through a built-in or third party CDN.
-    * products media files could also be stored in a cloud object storage, but in this case the resized images could be served through a reverse proxy server with fallback resize endpoint.
+    * products media files could also be stored in a cloud object storage, but in this case the resized images could be served through a reverse proxy server with fallback on resize endpoint.
-    * even better you can extract image resizing feature as a microservice and reduce Magento complexity.
+    * even better you can extract web asset storing and processing (eg: image resizing, compression) feature as a microservice and reduce Magento complexity.

-There are plenty of cloud static files storage services offered with various features, and most of them have same basic ideas:
+There are plenty of cloud object storage services (for static files) offered with various features, all having common features like:

     * allow secure upload remotely of files
     * deliver static file public or privately